-This practical introduction to the industry will see you working in NMIT’s state-of-the-art kitchen and restaurant training facility where you’ll be preparing, cooking and serving some of our region’s finest produce.
+This practical introduction to the industry will see you working in Te Pūkenga NMIT’s state-of-the-art kitchen and restaurant training facility where you’ll be preparing, cooking and serving some of our region’s finest produce.

 The Hospitality programme is available at both Level 2 (Hospitality) and Level 3 (Culinary Arts).
-The focus of the first year is on developing knowledge and skills in various areas of hospitality, including cooking, café service, introductory barista (coffee-making) and front-of house.
-In the second year students in the Culinary Arts programme, have the opportunity to further develop their cooking skills in the commercial kitchen; learning how to put together ingredients and flavours to come up with mouth-watering local and international dishes.
+The focus of the first year is on developing knowledge and skills in various areas of hospitality, including cooking, café service, introductory barista (coffeemaking) and front-of house.
+Students in the Year 2 Culinary Arts programme, have the opportunity to further develop their cooking skills in the commercial kitchen; learning how to put together ingredients and flavours to come up with mouthwatering local and international dishes.